 Deals vary depending on the vendor, but Panasonic’s own site lists a 3-year warranty for this model.

-- 25% Thicker magnesium alloy body than X-T2, increased scratch-resistance and surface hardness, dust and water-resistant properties, ability to operate in temps down to -10 Degree C/-14 Degree F.
+- 25 percent Thicker magnesium alloy body than X-T2, increased scratch resistance and surface hardness, dust and water resistant properties, ability to operate in temps down to -10 Degree C/-14 Degree F